pkmn/0-ERROR/docs/NOTES.md

 - **Using Double-Oracle Method and Serialized Alpha-Beta Search for Pruning in Simultaneous Move Games**
 - **Monte Carlo Tree Search Variants for Simultaneous Move Games**
+- **Information capture and reuse strategies in Monte Carlo Tree Search, with applications to games of hidden information**
+- **Re-determinizing Information Set Monte Carlo Tree Search in Hanabi**
+- **Monte Carlo Sampling for Regret Minimization in Extensive Games**
+- **Ensemble Determinization in Monte Carlo Tree Search for the Imperfect Information Card Game
+  Magic: The Gathering**
+- **Improving Hearthstone AI by Combining MCTS and Supervised Learning Algorithms**
+- **N-Grams and the Last-Good-Reply Policy applied in General Game Playing**

 ### Parallel